yoshinoa/csc207_discord_bot/README.md

 # csc207_discord_bot
+# general commands
+`-info [modifier]` modifier can be tasks or meetings

+`-meeting` (cannot be used by itself) perform various actions with meetings, look below for more information

+`-missing` See members that have yet to set up their timetable

+`-removeuser @user` Remove a users data.

+`-task` (cannot be used by itself) perform various actions with tasks, look below for more information

+`-timezone [timezone]` Manually set a timezone for yourself, check valid timezones at https://github.com/yoshinoa/csc207_discord_bot/blob/main/timezones.md

 # meeting function use
 General format is `-[meeting|meetings]` `<modifier>` `[args...]`
 ## meeting modifiers:
 `setup @user1 Optional[@user2 @user3...]` Gives meeting times for this user and the tagged other users, must use this before -select.

-`select [day] [time]` From your previous meeting list, select a time to do a meeting -select Monday 16
+`select [day] [time]` **REQUIRES SETUP TO BE RUN** From your previous meeting list, select a time to do a meeting -select Monday 16

 `leave [MeetingID]` Removes you from specified meeting